BerkeleyHCI/PolymorphicBlocks/README.md

 ### Built Boards

-Many boards have been built with this system, from mechanical keyboard macropads, to battery-powered IoT devices, to a USB source-measure unit.
+Many boards have been built with this system, from a mechanical keyboard macropad, to battery-powered IoT devices, to a USB source-measure unit.
 Check out the [examples page](examples.md)!

 ### Example: from HDL to Keyboard

+**Overall flow**: write HDL -> generate netlist -> import into KiCad PCB editor -> place and route (optionally iterating with HDL) -> export BoM and Gerbers -> optionally generate JLC PCBA data

 A simplified version of the [getting started tutorial](getting-started.md) is this snippet for a 3x4 mechanical keyboard:

-**Overall flow**: write HDL -> generate netlist -> import into KiCad PCB editor -> place and route (optionally iterating with HDL) -> export BoM and Gerbers -> optionally generate JLC PCBA data.

 ```python
 class Keyboard(SimpleBoardTop):